-If you feel that a heavy or high-fat content meal just sits in your stomach or you get nauseous or experience pain after that meal, then your bile flow may be compromised and you are likely storing toxic fats.
-These are some simple guidelines that are an important first step in responding to these conditions.
+If you feel that a heavy or high-fat meal sits in your stomach or you get nauseous or experience pain after that meal, then your bile flow may be compromised and you are likely storing toxic fats.

-Below are some easy and preliminary suggestions that you can read more about on my website at lifespa.com.
+Below are some easy and preliminary suggestions of herbs to read up on for common concerns.

-- Extra belly fat – Read up on Manjistha, Amalaki and Elim I.
+- Extra belly fat: Manjistha, Amalaki and Elim 1

-- Mucus in the stools – Read up on Amalaki and Slippery Elm Prebiotic Formula.
+- Mucus in the stools: Amalaki and Slippery Elm Prebiotic Formula

-- Sluggish liver and congested bile – Read up on Liver Repair.
+- Sluggish liver and congested bile: Liver Repair

-- Feeling nauseous after a heavy meal – Read up on Liver Repair or Beet Cleanse.
+- Feeling nauseous after a heavy meal: Liver Repair or Beet Cleanse

-- Gluten sensitivity – Read up on Warm Digest, Gentle Digest or Cool Digest.
+- Gluten sensitivity: Warm Digest, Gentle Digest, or Cool Digest

-In Ayurveda, much of the diagnostics and therapies are designed to support the health of the skin of the intestinal tract, flush the lymph, and de-stagnate the bile and liver.
-The ghee ingested during the process of oleation in the LifeSpa cleanse programs is designed to flush the bile and reset your fat metabolism.
+In Ayurveda, much of the diagnostics and therapies are designed to support health of intestinal tract skin, flush lymph, and de-stagnate the bile and liver.
+Ghee ingested during the process of oleation in LifeSpa cleanse programs is designed to flush bile and reset fat metabolism.

-I always evaluate and address the eliminative channels like the lymph, liver and digestion first.
-The LifeSpa cleanse programs are designed to reset digestion and elimination while removing toxins that may be stored in your fat cells, liver or brain.
+With new patients, I always evaluate and address the eliminative channels (like lymph, liver, and digestion) first.
+The LifeSpa cleanse programs are designed to reset digestion and elimination, boost lymphatic drainage while removing toxins that may be stored in your fat cells, liver, or brain.